mfbsouza/mfbsouza/README.md

 Im a Bsc.
 Computer Engineer @ [CIn-UFPE](https://portal.cin.ufpe.br/) working as an Embedded Software Developer in Recife, Brazil.

 - Linux & Open Source Enthusiast;
-- 3+ years of experience in Embedded Systems/IoT development;
+- 7 years using C and Linux Systems
-- Strong skills at C/C++ Programming, Embedded Linux & Linux Device Drivers.
+- Researcher and Communitarian
-- Interested in Linux, Rust, Back-end and DevOps
+- Interested in Linux, Back-end, Rust and DevOps

 ### Cover Letter